franciscop/legally/README.md

-# IANAL - check your dependencies licenses
+# IANAL - check your licenses

 > Note: I am not a lawyer and this is not legal advice